prl-mushr/mushr-website/content/tutorials/mapping.md

 </launch>
 {{< / highlight >}}

-Now, launch the sim and rviz to use your new map!
+Now, launch the sim to use your new map!

-Start sim.
 ```bash
 $ roslaunch mushr_sim teleop.launch
 ```